33030059_003

 4. How corruption takes place during the construction phase of an infrastructure project: An explanation of the types of corruption which occur during the construction phase of an infrastructure project, such as bribery, fraud and extortion, with examples of how it takes place.

-5. How to prevent corruption during the procurement phase of an infrastructure project: An explanation of necessary measures which should be implemented which can help prevent corruption during the procurement phase of an infrastructure project, such as corporate compliance procedures, pre-qualification, competitive tendering, conflict of interest checks, evaluation panels, controls over award approvals, senior management oversight, record keeping, audits.
+5. How to prevent corruption during the procurement phase of an infrastructure project: An explanation of necessary measures which should be implemented which can help prevent corruption during the procurement phase of an infrastructure project, such as: corporate compliance procedures; controls on personnel; due diligence on bidders; tender and contract conditions; competition; objectivity; control of exemptions; fair bid evaluation; transparency; auditing; monitoring; and reporting.

-6. How to prevent corruption during the construction phase of an infrastructure project: An explanation of necessary measures which should be implemented which can help prevent corruption during the construction phase of an infrastructure project, such as corporate compliance procedures, controls over quantity, quality and programme, controls over variations and payments, senior management oversight, record keeping, audits.
+6. How to prevent corruption during the construction phase of an infrastructure project: An explanation of necessary measures which should be implemented which can help prevent corruption during the construction phase of an infrastructure project, such as: corporate compliance procedures; controls on personnel; project code of conduct; raising awareness; controls over quality, quantity, rate adjustment, variations, programme, certification and payment; transparency; auditing; monitoring; and reporting.

-7. How to investigate corruption during the procurement phase of an infrastructure project: An explanation of good investigative practice in relation to suspected corruption in the procurement phase, including factors which complicate investigation, obtaining the evidence, documentation review (invitations to tender, tenders, evaluations, price comparisons), personnel interviews, technical experts, commercial experts.
+7. How to investigate corruption during the procurement phase of an infrastructure project: An explanation of good investigative practice in relation to suspected corruption in the procurement phase, including: factors which complicate investigation; appointing technical and commercial experts; reviewing documentation (tender documents, bid submissions, bid evaluation, contract conditions, drawings, specification, and programme); personnel interviews; internet searches; bank record checks; comparison of bid data; identifying inconsistencies in evidence; and identifying who is responsible.

-8. How to investigate corruption during the construction phase of an infrastructure project: An explanation of good investigative practice in relation to suspected corruption during the construction phase, including factors which complicate investigation, obtaining the evidence, documentation review (contract, quality, quantity, programme, correspondence, claims for payment), photographic records, personnel interviews, site inspection, technical experts, commercial experts.
+8. How to investigate corruption during the construction phase of an infrastructure project: An explanation of good investigative practice in relation to suspected corruption during the construction phase, including: factors which complicate the investigation; proving the corruption; appointing technical and commercial experts; inspecting the site; undertaking tests; reviewing documentation (contract, quality, quantity, programme, correspondence, claims for payment, photographic records); personnel interviews; identifying inconsistencies in evidence; and identifying who is responsible.

 Corporate workshops